 - 3 tablespoons dried minced onion

-- 1 tablespoon red pepper flakes add more for a spicier oil
+- 1 tablespoon red pepper flakes, or more for a spicier oil

 - 1 tablespoon kosher salt